Ansel291/2022-01-11-feedback-app-json-server/README.md

 # React Feedback App - version Context Provider

-This v3 demonstrates use of JSON Server.
+This v3 of the Feedback App demonstrates the use of JSON Server.

 ## Usage